-Things have gotten a little crazy since December 15th, when my wife and I welcomed our first child animated porn (a healthy, impossibly happy boy) into our lives.
-As a result of all the love, attention and maintenance our little guy requires, a few things have slipped through the cracks, such as keeping tabs on the work I’ve been doing around the internet.
+Things have gotten a little crazy since December 15th, when my wife and I welcomed our first child (a healthy, impossibly happy boy) into our lives.
+As a result of all the love, attention and maintenance our little guy requires, a few things have slipped through the cracks, such as keeping tabs on the celebrity sex tapes work I’ve been doing around the internet.

 “But a funny thing happened at the end of the third – instead of laying down, as many road teams would do on the second night of a back-to-back, the Wolves began to fight, but could never seem to get over the hump.
 Whether it was lingering frustration over being unable to close the gap, or whether the officials grew weary of his bickering, or whether Barea finally said the magic word (or words), he was hit with two consecutive technicals with 6:43 to go and was tossed from the game.
 J.J. had spent two solid minutes seething, jawing at officials on both ends of the floor, nary a teammate about to settle him down.
 It played out like a bizarre sideshow – a child throwing a tantrum in a crowded place, his parents (the coaches) and brothers (his teammates) too apathetic to step in and take charge.”